vedph/pythia/docs/06-words.md

 # Word Index

 Optionally, the database can include a superset of calculated data essentially related to word forms and their base form (lemma).
-The word index is built on top of spans data (see [storage](storage.md) for more details).
+The word index is built on top of spans data.

 Spans are used as the base for building a list of **words**, representing all the unique combinations of each token's language, value, part of speech, and lemma.
 Each word also has its pre-calculated total count of the corresponding tokens.